ikolossvary/ikolossvary.github.io/content/project/prof-act/index.md

 - [XLIV Dynamics Days Europe](https://dynamicsdays.eu/bremen2024/), 29 July - 2 August 2024, Constructor University.
 - [CMI-HIMR Summer School on Symmetry and Randomness](https://web-eur.cvent.com/event/550de7a6-1ea9-40b2-945e-c596e9a536c0/summary), 15 - 19 July 2024, University of Bristol.
 - [Workshop on Ergodic Theory and Fractal Geometry](https://sites.google.com/view/workshoponfractalgeometryandet/home), 8-10 July 2024, Loughborough University.
+{{< spoiler text="Talk" >}}
+Title: *Assouad spectrum of Gatzouras-Lalley carpets*.
+Abstract: The talk will focus on the fine local scaling properties of a class of self-affine fractal sets called Gatzouras-Lalley carpets by looking at its Assouad spectrum.
+This is a one parameter family of dimensions that interpolate between the box and (quasi-)Assouad dimension of the set.
+We will show a formula for the Assouad spectrum of all Gatzouras-Lalley carpets obtained by taking the concave conjugate of an explicit piecewise-analytic function combined with a simple parameter change.
+Time permitting, we will demonstrate a number of novel properties that our formula exhibits for dynamically invariant sets and give some hints of the proof strategy.
+Based on joint work with A. Banaji, J.M.
+Fraser and A. Rutar.
+{{< /spoiler >}}
 - [Geometry and Fractals Under the Midnight Sun](https://midnightsun2024.gitlab.io/), 25-28 June 2024, University of Oulu.

 #### 2023